learn-co-curriculum/phase-0-html-lists-lab/README.md

 `1 tbsp of butter`.

 For the first part of this challenge, in `index.html`, create an unordered list that displays these ingredients.
-Run `npm test` to see if you can pass the first test.
+Run `learn test` to see if you can pass the first test.
 If you've done things correctly, you'll now be passing the first test, but there are more tests to pass!
 We now need to turn our attention to the next test.